Blog » Wreck Diving Articles » Advanced Wreck Diving: The Ultimate Guide

 Exploration Reel.

 Primarily used for cave, not wreck, exploration.
-An exploration reel is a very high-capacity reel that will contain in excess of 2000’ of braided nylon line.
+An exploration reel is a very high-capacity reel that contains over 2000’ of braided nylon line.

 Other factors to consider with reel & line selection:

 • Line Color.
 White is the most reflective color and therefore a popular/prudent choice for primary/penetration lines.
-It is wise to choose a different line color for the safety spool, to prevent confusion when contingency procedures are used.
+Choosing a different line color for the safety spool is wise to prevent confusion when contingency procedures are used.

 • Distance Knots.
 If you desire to monitor distances when penetrating wrecks, tie small knots into your penetration line at equal intervals.
 This is useful for mapping wrecks and can also be used to implement a linear ‘turn-point’ at a pre-designated maximum penetration distance.